Phylum: Plants

-The kingdom Plantae is defined in various ways by different biologists (see Current definitions of Plantae).
+The kingdom Plantae is defined variously by different biologists.
 All definitions include the living embryophytes (land plants), to which may be added the two green algae divisions, Chlorophyta and Charophyta, to form the clade Viridiplantae.
-The table below follows the influential (though contentious) Cavalier-Smith system in equating "Plantae" with Archaeplastida, a group containing Viridiplantae and the algal Rhodophyta and Glaucophyta divisions.
+The Cavalier-Smith system controversially equates "Plantae" with Archaeplastida, a group containing Viridiplantae and the algal Rhodophyta and Glaucophyta divisions.

 The definition and classification of plants at the division level also varies from source to source, and has changed progressively in recent years.
 Thus some sources place horsetails in division Arthrophyta and ferns in division Monilophyta, while others place them both in Monilophyta, as shown below.
-The division Pinophyta may be used for all gymnosperms (i.e. including cycads, ginkgos and gnetophytes), or for conifers alone as below.
+The division Pinophyta may be used for all gymnosperms (i.e. including cycads, ginkgos and gnetophytes), or for conifers alone.
 Since the first publication of the APG system in 1998, which proposed a classification of angiosperms up to the level of orders, many sources have preferred to treat ranks higher than orders as informal clades.
-Where formal ranks have been provided, the traditional divisions listed below have been reduced to a very much lower level, e.g. subclasses.